GMC Motorhome: Design and specifications

-Production
+Cancellation

 A total of 12,921 GMC Motorhomes were produced from model years 1973 to 1978.
-The interior of the motor home was constructed at the Gemini Corporation plant in Mt.
-Clemens, Michigan.
+The interior of the motorhome was constructed at the Gemini Corporation plant in Mt.
+Clemens, Michigan in 1973 and 1974 before being brought in house at GM for the remainder of production.
 Peter R. Fink, the owner of Travco motor homes, was the CEO of Gemini.
 The Gemini operation featured a progressive team concept with teams of workers constructing rooms of the motor homes in full, rather than performing repetitive tasks on an assembly line.
 Beginning operation in 1972, the plant featured state-of-the-art equipment including one of the first programmable routers.
 Gemini closed a few years after General Motors discontinued production of its motor homes.
-Over 7,000 are currently listed in an international registry.
-Estimates suggest that at least 8,000 to 9,000 of the original production are still in running condition.
+Over 8,000 are currently listed in an international registry.
+Estimates suggest that 3,000 to 4,000 of the original production may still be in running condition.

 A press release datelined Pontiac, November 11, 1977, read as follows: “GMC Truck & Coach Division of General Motors plans to discontinue producing luxury MotorHomes and similar TransMode multi-purpose vehicles and convert those plant facilities to expand truck operations, a GM vice president said today.
 Robert W. Truxell, general manager of GMC Truck & Coach said, “As a result of this action, GMC will be able to utilize production facilities more effectively for servicing growing truck demands.”
 Another factor is that the driveline for the new 1979 E platform which was in the process of being downsized (and on which Buick would debut its first-ever front-wheel-drive Riviera) was lighter duty and incompatible with the GVW of the GMC motorhome where the existing Oldsmobile-sourced driveline was being phased out of production (the 403 and THM425 transaxle were phased out and replaced with the Oldsmobile 350 and THM325 when the downsized E platform was under development.)